Skip to Content

 • Wait to drive until weather conditions improve.
 Not only is it safer, but clearing priority routes is more effective when there are fewer vehicles on the road.

 • Do not attempt to stop municipal vehicles that are sanding, salting, or plowing.
-For all service requests or inquiries, call 604-532-7300.
+For all snow and ice control service requests, call 604-532-7300.

 • Pushing shoveled snow onto the road can compromise pedestrian and motorist safety.
 Instead, pile the snow on the right side of your driveway or onto your yard.